Hanka8/Hanka8/README.md

 I'm a self-taught frontend developer.
 Welcome to my GitHub profile!

 🌐 **About Me:**
-- As a self-taught hobby frontend-developer, I've honed my skills in HTML, CSS, JavaScript and React.
+- As a self-taught hobby frontend-developer, I've honed my skills in HTML, CSS, JavaScript, React and TypeScript.
+- I am used to work with Figma.
 - I have scratched the surface of backend with MongoDB and Node.js.
-- I have a creative side, and I love crafting visually appealing user interfaces and illustrations with open-source software like Figma, Gimp and Inkscape.
+- I have a creative side, and can perform basic graphical edits.

 🚀 **What I'm Up To:**
-- I enjoy building interactive web applications and responsive websites.
 - I'm currently sharpening my skills in React and TypeScript.

 💬 **Let's Connect:**